+There are no photos with those IDs or post 18343 does not have any attached images!
 Lisa explored the idea of a spirit animal with Steve Lamott’s class while they were reading Bless Me, Ultima by Rudolfo Anaya.
 In the novel, the curandera Ultima arrives with her spirit animal, the owl.
 Students considered what their protective spirit animal might be through lessons that ranged from gestural drawing to pen and ink to a group portrait project.
 In the second half of the residency, students prepared sketches for a triptych that displayed their spirit animal and elements of their “interior world” including landscapes, colors, and symbols that hold meaning for each of them.
 Students prepared and mixed colors, used collage techniques, and learned to transfer elements of their original sketches to the panels.

+There are no photos with those IDs or post 18343 does not have any attached images!
 Lisa says, “I learned so much from working with Brian and Steve’s students about process, and the relationship between creative exploration and identity development.
 Brian’s students especially loved sharing their work with teachers and other San Marin students.”
 Selected works will be on display at Youth In Arts during the July exhibition.

 Through the California Department of Education’s Student Support and Academic Enrichment (SSAE) grant that the Marin County Office of Education received, Youth in Arts was in multiple Special Day Classes this spring.